DBhombal/Messenger-App/README.md

 **THIS APP IS STILL INCOMPLETE, I have some future development plans that I was unable to fit into the schedule.
 I plan to make future changes to this app to improve upon it.**

+I will upload the source code, and apk.

 The app uses user authentication, and allows the sending of messages.
 Currently, everything is stored locally, I have plans of shifting it to Firebase to solve this.